sebcast/sebcast.github.io/_pages/cv.md

   * <SPAN STYLE="color: #696969	; font-size: 11pt">Duties include: Lead of the electric vehicles and vehicle efficiency solution area, in charge of defining the strategy for electric vehicles in WRI and overseeing projects in Mexico, Brazil, India, China, Turkey and Ethiopia.</span>

 <i class="fas fa-fw fa-briefcase"></i> GSD+ (2011-2015)
-<ul><li><SPAN STYLE="color: #696969	; font-size: 11pt">Consulting manager</span>
+* <SPAN STYLE="color: #696969	; font-size: 11pt">Consulting manager</span>
-<li><SPAN STYLE="color: #696969	; font-size: 11pt">Duties included: Leading multidisciplinary teams (engineers, lawyers, business administrators) for the successful delivery of ITS projects, mainly in the public transport fare collection, fleet management and electronic vehicle identification areas.</ul></span>
++ <SPAN STYLE="color: #696969	; font-size: 11pt">Duties included: Leading multidisciplinary teams (engineers, lawyers, business administrators) for the successful delivery of ITS projects, mainly in the public transport fare collection, fleet management and electronic vehicle identification areas.</span>

-* 2010-2011: Interface engineer
+<i class="fas fa-fw fa-briefcase"></i>  2010-2011: Interface engineer
   * Woodgroup Colombia
   * Duties included: Coordinate different interfaces between stakeholders to ensure a good development of a Project in the oil industry.